crawlbase/crawlbase-mcp/README.md

 ### Claude Desktop

-1. Open Claude Desktop → File → Settings → Developer → Edit Config
+1. Open Claude Desktop → Settings → Developer → Edit Config
 2. Add to `claude_desktop_config.json`:
 3. Replace `your_token_here` and `your_js_token_here` with the tokens from your dashboard.